theriley106/SFPD-Dispatch/README.md

 	# Returns a list of python dictionaries
 ```

-And I used something called the Haversine equation to calculate distances between two long/lat points.
-This allowed me to filter out incidents to only show ones that happened nearby.
+And I used something called the Haversine equation to calculate distance between two long/lat points.
+This allowed me to filter out the data to only show incidents that happened nearby.

 The data visualization is broken up into 4 parts: